-Neuropsychological evaluations are requested specifically to help your doctors and other professionals understand how the different areas and systems of the brain are working.
-Testing is usually recommended when there are symptoms or complaints involving memory or thinking.
-This may be signaled by a change in concentration, organization, reasoning, memory, language, perception, coordination, or personality.
+Neuropsychological evaluations can help you and your medical providers understand how the different areas of your brain are working as well as information about your strengths and weaknesses.
+Testing will be helpful in understanding your specific situation and can help with differential diagnosis and treatment planning.
+When conducting neuropsychological evaluations, the examiner takes into account multiple factors including your medical history, experience of your symptoms, and results on testing.
+Testing is usually recommended when there are symptoms or complaints involving memory or thinking, which may be signaled by a change in concentration, organization, reasoning, memory, language, perception, coordination, or personality.
 The change may be due to any of a number of medical, neurological, psychological, or genetic causes.
-Testing will be helpful in understanding your specific situation.
+At SFN our examiners specialize in the assessment of adults, older adults, and children and adolescents

 What Is Assessed?